bspeice/speice.io/_posts/2019-02-05-the-whole-world.md

 -- [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=c3cc5979b5e5434eca0f9ec4a06ee0ed)

-When the [`const` specification](https://github.com/rust-lang/rfcs/blob/26197104b7bb9a5a35db243d639aee6e46d35d75/text/0246-const-vs-static.md) refers to ["rvalues"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2010/n3055.pdf), this is what they mean.
+When the [`const` specification](https://github.com/rust-lang/rfcs/blob/26197104b7bb9a5a35db243d639aee6e46d35d75/text/0246-const-vs-static.md) refers to ["rvalues"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2010/n3055.pdf), this behavior is what they refer to.
 [Clippy](https://github.com/rust-lang/rust-clippy) will treat this as an error, but it's still something to be aware of.

+## Initialization == Compilation

 The next thing to mention is that `const` values are loaded into memory *as part of your program binary*.
 Because of this, any `const` values declared in your program will be "realized" at compile-time;